nasa-gibs/image-compression-research/README.md

 # Image Compression and Formats Research by the GIBS Team

-This repository contains documentation related to data compression research carried out by the NASA GIBS team.
+This repository contains documentation related to image compression research carried out by the NASA GIBS team.

 NASA's Global Imagery Browse Services (GIBS) delivers an enormous amount of Earth observation imagery through publicly accessible, standard web